Angels in Christianity

 Angels and Guardian Angels in the New Testament

 In Rev 1-3 we meet with the "Angels" of the Seven Churches of Asia Minor.
-These are probably guardian angels, standing to the churches in the same relation that the "princes" in Daniel stand to the nations; practically the "angels" are personifications of the churches.
-A less likely view is that the "angels" are the human representatives of the churches, the bishops or chief presbyters.
+These may be guardian angels, standing to the churches in the same relation that the "princes" in Daniel stand to the nations; practically the "angels" are personifications of the churches.
+A minority view is that the "angels" are the human representatives of the churches, the bishops or chief presbyters.

 Other angelic appearances in Scripture: The angel Gabriel appeared to Mary in the traditional role of messenger to inform her that her child would be the Messiah, and other angels were present to herald his birth.
 An angel appeared at Jesus' tomb, frightened the Roman guards, rolled away the stone from the tomb, and later told the myrrh-bearing women of Jesus' resurrection.
 Two angels witnessed Jesus' ascent into Heaven and prophesied his return.
 When Peter was imprisoned, an angel put his guards to sleep, released him from his chains, and led him out of the prison.
 Angels fill a number of different roles in the book of Revelation.
-Among other things, they are seen gathered around the Throne of God singing the "Holy, holy, holy" hymn.
+Among other things, they are seen gathered around the Throne of God singing the "Holy, holy, holy" hymn (Rev. 4-5).

 Artistic and Literary Depictions of Angels in Christianity

-Angels are frequently depicted as human in appearance, though many theologians have argued that they have no physical existence.
+In art angels are frequently depicted as human in appearance, though many theologians have argued that they have no physical substance.
 (Hence the frequently recounted tale of Scholastics arguing about how many angels could fit on a pinhead; if angels possess physical bodies, the answer is "a finite number", if they do not, the answer is "an infinite number".)
 Seraphim are often depicted as six wings radiating from a center — either concealing a body, or without a body.